When darkness falls across the city, find yourself a quirky basement bar, secret drinking hole or themed boozer in London.

 Pick up your prescription at the First Aid Box in Herne Hill, where creative "healing" tipples are served in quirky vessels, from IV drips to medical beakers.
 The ingredients list of the "cure-all" cocktails are just what the doctor ordered – a bit of thirst aid if you will!
 For something a little less healthy, sneak into the backroom speakeasy, where heady fumes and tangy cocktails are the order of the day.

 Take a trip down memory lane back to your school days at Battersea's The Schoolhouse.
 With staff in school uniform, a confiscated list of craft beers and cocktails concocted in the science lab, this themed London bar has plenty of nostalgia.
 Go for a bottomless brunch or dinner, or simply sit back with a few beers with friends (and no fear that the headmaster will take them away!).

-Head down a corridor at Canary Wharf's The Breakfast Club and you'll find the Doctor Kluger's, a secret London bar worth finding.
+Head down a corridor at Canary Wharf's The Breakfast Club and you'll find Doctor Kluger's Olde Towne Tavern, a secret London bar worth seeking out.
 With sofas you can sink into, lamps that look like they came from grandma's front room and giant disco balls hanging from the ceiling, the eclectic vibe here is ideal for hiding away from the busy streets with a cocktail or two.